CompuTec/computec-docs/docs/pdc/frequently-asked-questions.md

 ## Databases are not available from the Settings level

-If you are using the application with the HANA database type, be sure to meet the requirement described here in the working in the Working on HANA environment section.
+If you are using the application with the HANA database type, ensure that you meet the requirements described in the "Working in the HANA Environment" section.